Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 Early breast cancer

-For most people with early or locally advanced breast cancer, treatment doesn’t start right after diagnosis.
-So, there’s time to look for a clinical trial that fits your needs.
+For most people with early breast cancer, treatment doesn’t start right after diagnosis.
+So, there’s time to look for a clinical trial.

-Once you’ve begun standard treatment for early breast cancer, it can be difficult to join a clinical trial.
+Once you’ve begun standard treatment for early breast cancer, it may be hard to join a clinical trial.
+For example, once you begin treatment, you can’t join a trial of neoadjuvant (before surgery) therapy, since neoadjuvant therapy would be a first treatment.

 Breast cancer recurrence